Howard T. Owens Jr.

 Howard Thomas Owens Jr. (July 20, 1934 – April 3, 2018) was an American politician, lawyer and judge.

 Early life and education

-He was born in Bridgeport, Connecticut the eldest of three children of Howard T. Owens, Sr. and Clarisse Baillargeon Owens.
-Howard Thomas Owens Jr.'s father was from Bridgeport and his mother was from Saint-Urbain, Quebec, Canada.
+Owens was born in Bridgeport, Connecticut, the eldest of three children of Howard T. Owens, Sr., and Clarisse Baillargeon Owens.
+His father was from Bridgeport and his mother was from Saint-Urbain, Quebec, Canada.

-Howard Thomas Owens Jr. graduated from the College of the Holy Cross in 1956 and Vanderbilt University School of Law in 1959.
+Owens graduated from the College of the Holy Cross in Worcester, Massachusetts, with a Bachelor of Arts in 1956 and earned his Bachelor of Laws from the Vanderbilt University School of Law in 1959.
 He served in the U.S. Army Reserve from 1958–64, was an Assistant U.S. Attorney for the District of Connecticut from 1964–68, and was a partner in Owens and Schine, later Owens, Schine, Nicola and Donahue, the law firm founded by his father.